YuvrajABR/assement/1-3-tier-architecture-solution/README.md

 * Adding the app service to backend pool of application gateway and configurating access restrications.

 #### Application layer
-* App service with SKU standard, minimal SKU that provides option like auto scaling feature, vnet integration.
+* App service with SKU standard, minimal SKU that provides option like auto scaling feature, vnet integration. using windows os
-* Access restriction applied to app serivces, App service accessible only from application gateway.
+* Access restriction applied to app serivces, App service can accessible only from application gateway.

 #### Database layer
 * Single sql database server and sql database using sku standard